AI4EPS/EPS207_Observational_Seismology/docs/lectures/00_introduction.md

 **Instrument side**
 (How to collect more and better data?)

 - Dense seismic networks
-- New sensors, such as, broadband seismometer, nodal array, and DAS (Distributed Acoustic Sensing)
+- New sensors: broadband seismometer, nodal array, and DAS (Distributed Acoustic Sensing)
 - Remote sensing, LiDAR, etc.

 ---